confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 Insert new rows in a streaming fashion (streamInserts())<a name="stream-inserts"></a>
 -------------------------------------------------------------------------------------

-Starting with ksqlDB 0.11.0, the `streamInserts()` method allows client apps to insert new rows of data into an existing ksqlDB stream in a streaming fashion.
+Starting with ksqlDB 0.11.0, the `streamInserts()` method enables client apps to insert new rows of data into an existing ksqlDB stream in a streaming fashion.
 This is in contrast to the [`insertInto()`](#insert-into) method which inserts a single row per request.